 These four basics are paired with Konrath's three decision-making criteria the prospect will ask themselves.
 Reps can then use these questions to assess their own pitch.

 In these larger decision-making groups, you must categorize individuals to better tailor how you approach them.
-Broad categories to use here are your champions, end-users, ‘technical’ buyers who check the solution meets requirements, and budget holders.
+Broad categories to use here are your champions, end-users, ‘technical’ buyers who check if the solution meets requirements, and budget holders.

 With your categorized list of individuals, work out which are most likely to be for or against your solution, with their various priorities and restraints in mind.
 You can then work out where and how you need to allocate time and effort while maintaining good relationships.